24 January 2021

 the global South, where students may have fewer academic resources

 ESF supports activities to increase information.
-Through our webinar
+Through our Student

-programme and Student Membership grants we want to open up
+Membership grants, we want to open up geoscientific publications and

-The ESF helps student to gain practical by support field work, supports
+The ESF helps students to gain practical by support fieldwork, supports

 student chapters with their own events and conferences and stimulates